ptarmiganlabs/butler-sheet-icons/README.md

 # Demo

-Here a Qlik Sense Cloud is updated by running Butler Sheet Icons on a macOS laptop:
+Here a Qlik Sense Cloud app is updated by running Butler Sheet Icons on a macOS laptop:

 ![Running Butler Sheet Icons on macOS](./docs/img/qscloud-create-thumbnails-macos-bash-animated-1.gif "Running Butler Sheet Icons on macOS")